Brisbane's best student discounts

 Get on ya bike!
 With 25 per cent off CityCycle subscription, you’re looking at just $45 for an annual membership in Brisbane’s self-service cycling community.
 The bikes can be used any time and are free for the first 30 minutes.

 #SUP!
 Riverlife hosts a number of awesome activities on the Brisbane River in the city, South Bank and Kangaroo Point.
-With your full-time student card you can score yourself a huge $25 off stand-up paddle boarding, up to $20 off rock-climbing sessions and $15 off abseiling and kayaking.
+With your full-time student card you can score yourself a $10 off stand-up paddle boarding, $10 off rock-climbing sessions and kayak tours, as well as a huge $20 off abseiling.
 No excuses for sleep-ins – get out there and explore Brisbane with Riverlife!

 Buy your tickets for Lone Pine or find student deals for weekend getaways at the Visitor Information Centre in the city.

 Looking for the ultimate Brisbane photo op?
 You’ll need to get up high for that.
-Ride the Wheel of Brisbane on a $16.50 student admission for an epic 360-degree view of the city from South Bank.
-Capture the opposite side of the city and Kangaroo Point when you take the Story Bridge Adventure Climb, with student tickets from $79 for a day climb.
+Ride the Wheel of Brisbane on a $18 student admission for an epic 360-degree view of the city from South Bank.
+Capture the opposite side of the city and Kangaroo Point when you take the Story Bridge Adventure Climb, with student get a $13 off for a day climb and $16 for a twilight climb.

 Entertainment and culture

 A spontaneous trip to the cinema can be surprisingly pricey in Brisbane, especially once you add a jumbo popcorn and double choc top.
 Don’t get caught out at the box office – keep your student card handy and reap the benefits.
-Cineplex student tickets start at a mouth-watering $5.50 and Event Cinemas in the Myer Centre offer $6.50 tickets for student CineBuzz members.
+Cineplex student tickets start at a mouth-watering $6.50 and Event Cinemas in the Myer Centre offer $8 Student Mondays and $10 tickets Tuesday - Thursday for student CineBuzz members.
 Now you can have your popcorn, and eat it too!

 Culture for FREE